neuropoly/intranet.neuro.polymtl.ca/practical-information/purchasing-hardware-and-lab-supplies.md

 ## Computers

-While any reasonably modern workstation with networking capabilities is sufficient for research here, we recommend one of the following retailers; their products are easy to repair/upgrade, and you can configure the specifications of their systems to meet your personal needs:
+While any reasonably modern workstation with networking capabilities is sufficient for research here, we recommend one of the following retailers if you can afford it.
+Their products are easy to repair/upgrade, and you can configure the specifications of their systems to meet your personal needs:

 * [System76](https://system76.com/): Pre-built systems with [Pop!_OS](https://system76.com/pop/) pre-installated.
-* [Framework](https://frame.work/ca/en): Modular I/O systems with Windows 11 compatability (alternatively, you can provide and install your own OS of choice).

 ## RF Lab